The RaceTrac POS System

 🤔 Knowledge Retention

-Long-time employees frequently struggled to recall targets and often needed assistance from the general manager.
+Veteran employees frequently struggled to recall targets and often needed assistance from the general manager.

-Defining the pain points
+Revealing the pain points with an Heuristic Evaluation

 To uncover pain points and identify opportunities for improvement, I conducted a Heuristic Evaluation a snapshot of the findings are presented below: